Koni2020/PCEA/README.md

 * [numba]()

 ## Installation
-pyCEA can be installed using pip\
+PCEA can be installed using pip\
 ```pip install PCEA```
 ## Usage
 Two quick examples of pyCEA usage is as following.